philipptrenz/433MHz-Wireless-Sockets-API/README.md

 ### Hardware

-I used [this](http://www.watterott.com/de/RF-Link-Sender-434MHz) transmitter, but also other ones should work.
-Connect the transmitter to the Pi like in the illustration below:
+I used [this](http://www.watterott.com/de/RF-Link-Sender-434MHz) transmitter, but also others should work.
+Connect the transmitter to the Pi like this:

 ```
 	_____________